-This document was approved by the Members at the Annual General Meeting held on
+… as approved at the Annual General Meeting on 21 April 2023

-‘general meeting’ means a general meeting of members of the Association convened in accordance with these rules
+‘General Meeting’ and ‘Annual General Meeting’ mean meetings of members of the Association convened in accordance with this Constitution

 ‘the Act’ means the Associations Incorporation Act 1985

-‘special resolution’ means a special resolution defined in the Act ‘month’ shall mean a calendar month
+‘Special Resolution’ means a special resolution defined in the Act

 4. Powers of the Association

 The Association shall have all the powers conferred by Section 25 of the Act and may: (a) Do anything incidental to the attainment of all or any of its objectives; and

 (b) Become a member or an associate of, or otherwise join, any other body incorporated under the Associations Incorporation Act 1985, provided that the board is satisfied that doing so would be in the best interests of the Association’s members and that: